The Warehouse Art School in Oxford

 Professional Development Sessions

-Writing skills for statements, biographies, CVs, will assist with proposals for galleries, or further study.
-This process will also help to contextualise each students’ practice.
+Writing skills for statements, biographies and CVs, will assist with proposals for gallery applications or further study.
+This process will also help to contextualise each student’s practice.

-Visits to exhibitions and festivals in London and further afield will be arranged with a specific educational agenda, tailored to suit the developing interests of the group.
+Visits to relevant exhibitions and festivals in Oxford, London and further afield will be arranged with a specific educational agenda, tailored to suit the developing interests of the group

 Study Trips (costed separately)

 The Warehouse Art School is always looking for new and exciting opportunities for collaborations.
-These have included participation in Click and Point at Oxford Town Hall Gallery, a student-led project at Modern Art Oxford, and a current project with the Pitt Rivers Museum, Oxford.
+These have included a student-led project at Modern Art Oxford, a pop-up exhibition at the Pitt Rivers Museum and an ongoing community project with a local primary school.

 Jan Crombie has a broad based art practice.
 Since leaving Goldsmiths College she has developed narratives and worked on developing complex new mythologies.
 Her paintings drawings and sculptures have been exhibited in the UK and Europe and she has work in public and private Collections.